New York Court Records

 A suspect charged with a serious crime has a right to a jury trial consisting of 6 or 12 jurors.
 Misdemeanors (Class A) and felonies, with a possible jail sentence of more than six months, fall under the category of 'serious' crimes.
 Infractions and class B misdemeanors are regarded as lesser crimes.
 As such, defendants accused of these crimes only have a right to a bench trial.
 In a bench trial, a judge hears the evidence and decides whether the defendant is guilty or not.

 Also, defendants have a right to prove their innocence before a jury or court when the prosecutor's evidence is insufficient.
-The purpose of a trial is to get a fair judgment from the jury after a thorough evaluation of all evidence presented.
-Therefore, if the prosecutor's plea offer is unacceptable and unfair, the accused person opts for a trial.
+A trial aims to get a fair judgment from the jury after thoroughly evaluating all the evidence presented.
+Therefore, the accused person opts for a trial if the prosecutor's plea offer is unacceptable and unfair.

 What are the Stages of a Criminal Trial in New York?